tinypico/tinypico-micropython/README.rst

 TinyPICO Branding
 -----------------
 The name TinyPICO, logos and TinyPICO brand is owned by Unexpected Maker.
-If you would like to use the name in a project you are making that supports the TinyPICO hardware, please conact us and we'll be happy to talk to you about it.
+If you would like to use the name in a project you are making that supports the TinyPICO hardware, please contact us and we'll be happy to talk to you about it.

 Support Unexpected Maker
 ------------------------